 Bebe Miller is the artistic director of Bebe Miller Dance Company in Columbus, Ohio.
 She investigates a mix of text, performance, and visual presentation.
 Miller’s performances include Going to the Wall (1998), Verge(2001), and the Bessie award-winning Langing/Place (2005).
 In 1999, she, along with choreographer Ralph Lemon and filmmaker Isaac Julien, completed the award-winning collaborative film Three.
 Miller’s work has been performed nationally and internationally in venues ranging from Brooklyn Academy of Music’s Next Wave Festival, to numerous colleges and universities around the country.
 She has been awarded with four Bessie Awards, a John Simon Guggenheim Foundation Fellowship, an American Choreographers Award, and artist fellowships from both the New York Foundation for the Arts and the Ohio Arts Council.
 Recently, she was honored by New York Live Arts who presented her with the 2013 David White Award.

-Margie Strosser is a filmmaker and a 1994 Pew Fellow.
+Bobby Zankel is a musician and a 1996 Pew Fellow.

-Peter d’Agostino is a multimedia artist and a 1992 Pew Fellow.
+Nadia Hironaka is a visual artist and a 2006 Pew Fellow.

-In 1996 the Center awarded Pew Fellowships to 12 Philadelphia-based artists, and grants to 28 dance and theater organizations in the greater Philadelphia region.
+In 1993 the Center awarded Pew Fellowships to 16 Philadelphia-based artists, and grants to 13 dance organizations in the greater Philadelphia region.